memseer/docs.memseer.com/docs/examples/lawn_mower.md

 date, it can be approximated to a year if you don’t remember when it was purchased.
 Now it is time to set actions, click “+” under actions and populate fields so it reads as: “clean air filter every (repeats every) 25 hours”.
 Let’s keep adding new actions, click “+” for every new action:

+* replace spark plug every 150 hours
 * replace oil every 50 hours
 * inspect grass bag every 100 hours
-* replace spark plug every 150 hours
 * inspect flywheel break pad every 100 hours
+* clean air filter every 25 hours
 * adjust valve clearance every 100 hours
 * add grease pinion gears every 100 hours